bruceravel/demeter/documentation/Athena/output/report.rst

 Parameter report files
 ======================

-Athena output for spreadsheet programs
+ATHENA output for spreadsheet programs
 --------------------------------------

 The final kind of output file is a parameter report.
 In the Edit menu,